The Hidden Life of Stars: Embedded Beginnings to AGB Endings in the PHANGS-JWST Sample. I. Catalog of Mid-IR Sources

 In more distant targets, where fewer than 50 models exceed the detection threshold, only the median expected luminosities for O-AGBs are presented.

-For O-AGBs, the PARSEC models predict $r_{2-3} > 0.5$ and $1 < r_{2-7} < 6$.
-In the SAGE–LMC sample, we find a median flux ratio of $r_{2-7} \sim 4$ for O-AGBs.
-Based on this, we adopt $r_{2-3} > 0.5$ combined with $r_{2-7} > 3$ as selection criteria for identifying O-AGBs.
-The models further predict $r_{3} > 0.9$ and $r_{3.6} <1.1$.
-Our tracks show $r_{7} < 1$ and $r_{11} < 1$ for O-AGBs, reaching values as low as 0.3, consistent with the SAGE sources from \citet{Jones2017}.
-We also compare our MIRI flux ratios with those from \citet{Jones2018}, who modeled O-AGBs using varying fractions of amorphous carbon and SiC.
-Their synthetic photometry predicts $r_{7}$ values ranging from 0.2 to 1.6 and $r_{11} < 1$, which is in good agreement with our results.
+For O-AGBs, the PARSEC models predict $r_{2-3.6} < 2.5$ and $r_{2-7} < 6$.
+The models further predict $0.9 < r_{3} < 2$ and $r_{3.6} <1.1$.
+We also find that $r_{3-3.6}$ spans a range of approximately 0.4 to 1.3.
+Our tracks show $r_{7} < 1.3$ and $r_{11} < 1.2$ for O-AGBs, reaching values as low as 0.3, consistent with the SAGE sources from \citet{Jones2017}.
+We also compare our MIRI flux ratio criteria with those from \citet{Jones2018}.
+Their synthetic photometry predicts $r_{7}$ values ranging from 0.2 to 1.6 and $r_{11} < 1$, which is in agreement with our classification criteria.